lightside-instruments/yuma123-netconfd-module/README.md

 # Overview

-YANG module based on the Switch IVI class
+YANG module for driving around a rover

-Allows configuration of channel and connections.
+Currently allows activating the rover from sleep and rotating it with the precision of integer degrees from 0 to 359

 # Dependencies
 Installed netconfd and yangcli